mhammond/pywin32/README.txt

 or
 % setup.py --help

-As for Python itself, these extensions require MSVC7 for Python 2.4 and later, otherwise MSVC6.
+These extensions require the same version of MSVC as used for the corresponding version of Python itself.
 Some extensions require a recent "Platform SDK"  from Microsoft, and in general, the latest service packs should be  installed, but run 'setup.py' without any arguments to see specific information about dependencies.
 A vanilla MSVC installation should be able to build most extensions and list any extensions that could not be built due to missing libraries - if the build actually fails with your